AlexAutumns/ecomSite/README.md

     -   Get specific wishlist items of an user
     -   Get specific order items of an user
     ##### Product Stuff
-    -   Get specific product
-    -   Get specific images of a product
+    - Search product with price and name or price and desc in `productServer.js`

 ### Dark Mode